 We shall explain first where quantum technologies are located, i.e. quantum mechanics.
 We shall then focus upon these quantum technologies – called the Quantum Information Science (QIS) – concentrating notably on quantum computing and simulation, but also briefly reviewing quantum communication and quantum sensing and metrology.
 We shall aim at understanding what is happening, how dynamics unfold and the current state of play, while also addressing the question of timing, i.e. when will quantum computing start impacting the world.

 Finally, we shall look at the intersection between the quantum technologies and AI – indeed the emerging Quantum Machine Learning sub-field or even Quantum AI – pointing out possible accelerations and disruptions.
 We shall therefore highlight why and how quantum technologies are a driver and stake for AI.

-Building upon the understanding achieved here, the next article shall delve more in detail on the potential future impacts on the political and geopolitical world.
+Building upon the understanding achieved here, the next articles shall delve more in detail on the potential future impacts on the political and geopolitical world.

 From Quantum Mechanics to the new Quantum Technologies